open-telemetry/opamp-spec/specification.md

 Keys/values are according to OpenTelemetry [resource semantic conventions](https://opentelemetry.io/docs/specs/semconv/resource/).

-For standalone running Agents (such as OpenTelemetry Collector) the following attributes SHOULD be specified:

-- service.name should be set to the same value that the Agent uses in its own telemetry.
-- service.namespace if it is used in the environment where the Agent runs.
-- service.version should be set to version number of the Agent build.
-- service.instance.id should be set.
-It may be set equal to the Agent's instance uid (equal to ServerToAgent.instance_uid field) or any other value that uniquely identifies the Agent in combination with other attributes.
-- any other attributes that are necessary for uniquely identifying the Agent's own telemetry.

 The Agent SHOULD also include these attributes in the Resource of its own telemetry.
 The combination of identifying attributes SHOULD be sufficient to uniquely identify the Agent's own telemetry in the destination system to which